jordan-public/zircuit-prolog-preexectution/README.md

 However, EVM implementation and its execution proof generation already exists, as the blockchain needs it.
 Why wouldn't we adapt this implementation and use it off-chain?
 This is because the AI reasoning about sequential calculation post mortem would be very difficult.
 The Prolog execution trace, on the other hand, contains meaningful information.
-On top of that, the compression of non-deterministic calculation onto a ZK proof is much larger.
+On top of that, the compression of non-deterministic calculation onto a ZK proof is significantly higher.

 ## Expected Benefits